johnli25/MNIST-CUDA-GPU/readme.md

 `custom/cpu-new-forward.cc` and `custom/new-forward.cu` containes skeleton implementations for the CPU and GPU convolutions respectively.
 You can complete the project by modifying these two files only. `custom/cpu-new-forward.h` and `custom/gpu-new-forward.h` are the respective header files.
 You need not modify these files unless you need to declare your own functions.

 The code in `m1.cc`, `m2.cc`, and `m3.cc` are the top level files that are executed for each milestone.
 You should not be modifying these files.

+*This project was part of ECE 408: Applied Parallel Programming at the University of Illinois at Urbana-Champaign.
+More information about this course can be found online*

 ## License